Skip to main content

 Client side modifications

-Once installed we can update our Angular service:
+Once installed, update the Angular service:

 // api.service.ts